Guide to Work, Study, Travel and Living Abroad

 20. If you are a member of the AAA, find out about affiliation to the AA (Automobile Association) of South Africa—an invaluable organization for the motorist, providing all types of travel information and assistance, route maps, weather, road information, and breakdown services throughout the country.

-Follow all the above safety rules and do not be deterred from getting to know this very special country.
+Follow all the above safety rules and get to know this extraordinary country.

 For More Info